 Lighting Lessons Learned in a Post-COVID World

-During the great shift to remote work that came in the wake of COVID-19, those of us that work in the realm commercial office space have learned many new lessons first hand.
-Specifically, for those of us in the building automation world, we have seen some of our preconceptions of best practices put to the test against some real extremes of the commercial work environment.
+During the great shift to remote work that came in the wake of COVID-19, those of us that work in the realm of commercial office space have learned many new lessons firsthand.
+Specifically, for those of us in the building automation world, we have seen some preconceptions of best practices put to the test against some real extremes of the commercial work environment.

 In the world of commercial lighting control, managing lighting in unoccupied spaces has always been a top priority.
 There were traditionally many ways to handle unoccupied office lighting, and the challenge was always to find a balance between energy efficiency, lamp life, architectural and design needs, and ease of use for occupants in the space.
 Layered into this equation were national and local laws, preferences of the design and engineering teams, along with emergency lighting requirements of the space.

 Now, as we begin our return to the office, we’ve all had time to look back and analyze how well the various methods of occupancy-based lighting control have stood up.
-There is one control method in particular did not fare well in the time of COVID… the technology of time-based sweeps, alternatively referred to as “Afterhours”, “Blink-Warn”, of “Flick-Warn”.
+There is one control method in particular that did not fare well during the time of COVID… the technology of time-based sweeps, alternatively referred to as after-hours, blink-warn, or flick-warn.

-As the name implies, a sweep-based lighting control system is one that energizes or de-energizes the lighting in a space based on a system clock.
-These systems can range in complexity from a simple timer driving a contactor, up to complex, distributed, processor-based systems.
+As the name implies, a sweep-based lighting control system energizes or de-energizes the lighting in a space based on a system clock.
+These systems can range in complexity from a simple timer driving a contactor up to complex, distributed, processor-based systems.

 Blink-Warn / Flick-Warn

-This question of how to turn the lights back off after they had been over-ridden on brings us to the concept of blink-warn (sometimes known as flick-warn).
-A blink warn system warns occupants of the impending lighting sweep by flashing the lights in the space some number of times (usually 3).
-This flash gives occupants a few minutes to make their way to the nearest override station, to essentially “add-time” to the system, otherwise the lights will shut off for the night.
+This question of how to turn the lights back off after they had been overridden on brings us to the concept of blink-warn (sometimes known as flick-warn).
+A blink warn system warns occupants of the impending lighting sweep by flashing the lights in the space several times (usually 3).
+This flash gives occupants a few minutes to make their way to the nearest override station, to essentially “add time” to the system, otherwise, the lights will shut off for the night.
 The occupant presses the button, and the system extends the amount of time that the lights are on, usually for 60, 90, or 120 minutes.
 At the end of this period, the lights flash to warn again, repeating the cycle.

-The biggest issue with blink warn lighting isn’t mentioned at all above, and has really come into the spotlight in the last two years.
+The biggest issue with blink-warn lighting isn’t mentioned above and has really come into the spotlight in the last two years.
 What happens to a time-based sweep system when the entire office works from home?

 This concept was always a consideration pre-COVID.
-The higher-end sweep systems all had one-off programming options that would allow the lights to be held off on company holidays.
-Additionally, we at Paratus Service Group have always held as a best-practice (when allowed by specification and code) that sweep systems should typically only use their schedule to sweep lights off, and that the first person in every morning should be responsible for manually pressing a master over-ride to turn the lights.
+The higher-end sweep systems all had one-off programming options allowing the lights to be held off on company holidays.
+Additionally, we at Paratus Service Group have always held as a best practice (when allowed by specification and code) those sweep systems should typically only use their schedule to sweep lights off and that the first person in every morning should be responsible for manually pressing a master over-ride to turn the lights.

-By requiring a manual button press to turn the lights on, buildings would not automatically light up to full bright in the morning, preventing the lights from burning all day with no occupancy what-so-ever.
+By requiring a manual button press to turn the lights on, buildings would not automatically light up to full brightness in the morning, preventing the lights from burning all day with no occupancy whatsoever.
 In a pre-COVID world, this simple precaution was enough to manage the few holidays every year that would leave the building empty.

-But now, post-COVID, we are seeing that this precaution is not enough.
+But now, post-COVID, we see that this precaution is not enough.
 We have seen numerous clients return to the office on a very small scale.
-Someone pops into the office to grab a file, to pick something up, or for a quick meeting, and in doing so, uses the primary over-ride for the whole floor.
-Now, rather than a quick burst of lighting for 15 minutes, the whole floor remains turned on all day.
+Someone pops into the office to grab a file, to pick something up, or for a quick meeting, and in doing so, uses the primary override for the whole floor.
+Now, rather than a quick burst of lighting for 15 minutes, the floor remains turned on all day.

 Occupancy and Vacancy Sensing

-Luckily, occupancy sensing is well established already in the world of commercial office.
-Those office spaces that utilized occupancy sensing found themselves in a much better position during COVID with regards to their lighting utilization.
+Luckily, occupancy sensing is well established already in the world of commercial offices.
+Those office spaces that utilized occupancy sensing found themselves in a much better position during COVID concerning their lighting utilization.
 Most office spaces already use localized occupancy sensing control in their private office spaces, and more and more are starting to use occupancy sensing in common areas and open office space.

-One reason why it is important that we begin to shift away from sweep-based lighting, however, is because often, these localized occupancy sensors are powered from the same contactors and relays that sweep the rest of the floor.
-In this setup, the time sweep that turns off the corridors and open office can also kill power to the private offices.
-Now, the single person working late in their private office has to go and sweep the whole floor back on, in order to get their personal occupant sensor to begin working again.
+One reason why it is essential that we begin to shift away from sweep-based lighting, however, is because these localized occupancy sensors are often powered from the same contactors and relays that sweep the rest of the floor.
+In this setup, the time sweep that turns off the corridors and open offices can also kill power to the private offices.
+Now, the single person working late in their private office has to go and sweep the whole floor back on to get their personal occupant sensor to begin working again.

 So, why has occupancy sensing been less popular in common areas than in private offices?
-Well, first and foremost is cost and complexity.
-Installing a single sensor to control a single light in a private office is straight-forward.
+Well, first and foremost are cost and complexity.
+Installing a single sensor to control a single light in a private office is straightforward.
 However, line-voltage sensors that cover a large area must be wired in a much more complicated fashion, especially if there is dimming that needs to be incorporated as well.
-In office spaces with cubicles, sensors must be installed tightly enough to ‘see’ into each cube space, so no one is left in the dark.
+In office spaces with cubicles, sensors must be installed tightly enough to ‘see’ into each cube space so no one is left in the dark.

-The good news is that newer lighting control technology can alleviate all of these problems.
+The good news is that newer lighting control technology can alleviate these problems.

-First, wireless occupancy sensors can be installed for a fraction of the cost of older, line voltage sensors, and this lower cost allows more sensors to be installed to create better fine movement detection that ever before.
-Plus, newer occupancy sensor technology can feed data into an intelligent lighting management system, rather than creating a binary, lights on/lights off dynamic.
+First, wireless occupancy sensors can be installed for a fraction of the cost of older line voltage sensors, and this lower cost allows more sensors to be installed to create better fine movement detection than ever before.
+Plus, newer occupancy sensor technology can feed data into an intelligent lighting management system rather than creating a binary, lights on/lights off dynamic.

 By feeding occupancy data into a smart lighting system, occupancy lighting decisions can be made using conditional and dependency programming to create the best possible lighting environment.
-Rather than creating static lighting groups that are either on or off, a smart system can ‘mesh’ lights together, so that no one is ever near a darkened-out area.
-Lighting decisions can be made based on the time of day, so that during normal hours, the lights in the open office don’t ever turn off, they just dim to a low-level to prevent distractions.
+Rather than creating static lighting groups that are either on or off, a smart system can “mesh” lights together so that no one is ever near a darkened-out area.
+Lighting decisions can be made based on the time of day so that during normal hours, the lights in the open office don’t ever turn off, they dim to a low level to prevent distractions.

 Occupancy Versus Vacancy

 Occupancy sensors operate the way we are all used to… Walk into a room, and the lights turn on.
-Leave the room, and after 5, 10, 15 or so minutes, the lights turn off.
-The problem with occupancy sensors is that they will turn the lights on as soon as they see motion, and then leave those lights on for extended periods of time.
+Leave the room, and after 5, 10, 15, or so minutes, the lights turn off.
+The problem with occupancy sensors is that they will turn the lights on as soon as they see motion and then leave those lights on for extended periods.
 Have you ever walked by an open door and seen the lights inside turn on because the sensor saw you?
 What a waste of electricity!

 Many people who are not used to vacancy sensors can get frustrated by them, especially when they are used to the auto-on functionality of occupancy sensors, but in my experience, people usually come around when the benefits are explained.

-As always, if you need any assistance with your lighting control solution, don’t hesitate to reach out to our team at Paratus Service Group!
+When you need help with commercial lighting control solutions, Paratus has your back.
+As always, if you need any assistance with your lighting control solution, don’t hesitate to reach out to our team!